toby1984/flocking/README.txt

 I've seen vastly differing rendering times on Linux machines (and also choppy screen updates) , this is probably related to the OpenGL / X window integration of the JVM.

-Currently there's no UI for tweaking the simulation parameters (todo...) , it your hardware is too slow you need to adjust the POPULATION_SIZE (and/or TARGET_FPS) parameters in Main.java
+Currently there's no UI for tweaking the simulation parameters (todo...) , if your hardware is too slow you need to adjust the POPULATION_SIZE (and/or TARGET_FPS) parameters in Main.java

 To run: